Barbara Ketcham Wheaton

-Barbara Ketcham Wheaton, born in Philadelphia in 1931, is a writer and food historian.
-Since 1990, she has been the honorary curator of the culinary collection at the Schlesinger Library, Radcliffe College, one of the largest collections in the United States of books and manuscripts relating to cooking and the social history of food.
+Barbara Ketcham Wheaton (born in 1931 as Barbara Van Sciver Ketcham; Philadelphia) is an American writer and food historian.
+Since 1990, she has been honorary curator of the culinary collection at the Schlesinger Library, Radcliffe College, one of the largest collections in the United States of books and manuscripts relating to cooking and the social history of food.

 Biography

 In 1976, Wheaton produced a modern edition of Agnes B. Marshall's Victorian classic The Book of Ices, originally published in London in 1885.
 She is the author of the well-reviewed Savoring the Past: The French Kitchen and Table from 1300 to 1789, and of the biography of Marie-Antoine Carême, French exponent of grande cuisine, in Alan Davidson's Oxford Companion to Food (1999).
 At her request (she did not want to wash dishes and wanted a durable but disposable dish) the MIT Media Lab's Counter Intelligence Group created its Dishmaker, a machine that made dishes on demand out of food-safe materials and recycled them afterwards.
 She developed "The Cook's Oracle", a searchable database that establishes relationships among recipes in cookbooks from different historical periods.
 Wheaton hopes to find someone who will continue her database, now on Microsoft Access, and make it available.

 Wheaton received a bachelor's degree in art history at Mount Holyoke College in 1953 and a master's from Radcliffe College in 1954.
+She married Robert Wheaton in the 1950s.
+The couple had three children and remained married until his death in 2010.

 In 1964-65 she attended the École des Trois Gourmandes founded in Paris by Julia Child, Simone Beck, and Louisette Bertholle.
 She was a founding Trustee, 2003–2007, of the Charitable Trust for the Oxford Symposium on Food and Cookery and has been vice-president since 2008 of the American Friends of the Oxford Symposium.
 She is also an Overseer at Plimoth Plantation and a Corporator of the Worcester Art Museum.
-On October 28, 2007, the Schlesinger Library held a day-long symposium to mark her seventy-fifth birthday.
+On October 28, 2007, the Schlesinger Library held a day-long symposium in her honor.